How To Change Careers: 6 Tips To Ease the Transition

 • How do I want my career to evolve?

-With each response you jot down, the more concrete your vision will become.
+With each response you jot down, your vision will become more concrete.
 And the more aware you are of what you do and don’t want in your next role, the sooner you can identify companies and positions that might be the right fit as you’re browsing the job boards.

 For example, if you know you want to work for a mission-driven organization, then read companies’ “About Us” pages to see if your core values align before applying.
-Or, if you’re ready to pursue a managerial role, dissect the job description.
+Or if you’re ready to pursue a managerial role, dissect the job description.
 Does it say anything about having the opportunity to lead a team?
-With approximately 5.9 million job openings in the U.S. alone, you need a way to filter through all the postings.
+With approximately 8.1 million job openings in the U.S. alone as of May 2024, you need a way to filter through all the postings.

 3. Research potential careers.